fastify/fastify-rate-limit/README.md

 CustomStore.prototype.child = function (routeOptions) {
   // We create a merged copy of the current parent parameters with the specific
-  // route parameters and pass them into the child store. const childParams = Object.assign(this.options, routeOptions.config.rateLimit) const store = new CustomStore(childParams)
+  // route parameters and pass them into the child store. const childParams = Object.assign(this.options, routeOptions) const store = new CustomStore(childParams)
   // Here is where you may want to do some custom calls on the store with the information
   // in routeOptions first...